Retirement Living Hub

 What if I am still working past age 65?
 Do I need to enroll in Medicare?

 If you or your spouse work for an employer with 20 or more employees and you have group health coverage, you can typically delay enrolling in Medicare Part B without penalty.
-However, you should still enroll in premium-free Part A. If your employer has fewer than 20 employees, or if you have COBRA or retiree coverage, you generally need to enroll in Part B during your IEP to avoid penalties.
-Always check with your employer’s benefits administrator and Medicare directly.
+However, I always advise enrolling in premium-free Part A if you’re eligible.
+If your employer has fewer than 20 employees, or if you have COBRA or retiree coverage, you generally need to enroll in Part B during your Initial Enrollment Period to avoid penalties.
+Always check with your employer’s benefits administrator and Medicare directly; don’t assume anything.

 Does Medicare cover dental, vision, or hearing aids?